 Parsers and builders

-Parse CSV, JSON, and XML; build structured payloads for downstream systems.
+Parse CSV, JSON, and XML; flatten nested structures; build payloads for downstream systems.

 Control flow